 - Received a fake Verizon invoice, account warning, payment request, or suspicious support message?
 Visit ThinkItsAScam.com for scam alerts and phishing warnings.

-- Want to share a Verizon billing complaint or customer experience?
+- Want to share a Verizon billing complaint, payment issue, or customer experience?
 Visit ZeroStars.org.

 Why Trust ChargeOnMyCard.com?

-ChargeOnMyCard.com helps consumers identify unfamiliar bank and card-statement descriptors using official company resources, public transaction information, and reports submitted by account holders.
+ChargeOnMyCard.com helps consumers identify unfamiliar bank, ACH, debit-card, credit-card, and statement descriptors using official company resources, payment information, and reports submitted by account holders.

 For abbreviated transactions such as ACHMA VISB, consumer reports are especially valuable for confirming the likely merchant, common payment method, reference-number patterns, and successful resolution steps.